ProvableHQ/aleo-devnode/README.md

 # aleo-devnode

-A standalone Aleo development node for local testing and development.
+The devnode is a standalone Aleo development node for local testing and development.
+Unlike a production node, it **does not verify proofs**.
+This means transactions can be built with placeholder proofs (for executions) and placeholder verifying keys (for deployments and upgrades), making quick local iteration and fast end-to-end testing by bypassing proof generation when creating a transaction.

 ## Build